foogaro/resp3string/README.md

 And once again, the key MYKEY and value MYVALUE are stored in uppercase, just as defined by the Rust implementation.

+# Conclusion

+This project was simply an experiment to explore how a core library, written in one programming language, can be exposed through bindings to multiple languages.

+To clarify, there are certainly better design patterns and approaches for this kind of task.

+The RESP protocol implementation in this experiment is minimal; I only created a basic parser for the SET and GET commands for simplicity.